Melkersson-rosenthal syndrome G51.2

 This section has been translated automatically.

-• Constitutional anomaly, hereditary or acquired disorder of the autonomic defense system, inflammatory, possibly infectious allergic reactions to different antigens.
+• Constitutional anomaly, hereditary or acquired disorder of the autonomic defense system, inflammatory, possibly infectious-allergic reactions to various antigens.

-• Familial occurrence is reported in about 30% of patients (Feng et al. 2014).
-An autosomal dominant mode of inheritance is discussed.
-Possibly, the responsible gene is located on chromosome 9p11.
+• A familial occurrence is reported in around 30% of patients (Feng et al. 2014/Mansour M et al. 2019).
+An autosomal dominant inheritance is being discussed.
+It is possible that the responsible gene is located on chromosome 9p11.

 Manifestation